Ladskey/el-converterapp/README.md

-# el-converterapp
+# Projects
-For ACM

-Converts dollars to euros.
+Small projects I do for fun and to gain experience